Meroby113/Vehicle-Log/README.md

 In this section, you can add your customer's vehicles by entering Vehicle Type, Plate Number and Fuel Type.<br /><br />
 ![image](https://github.com/user-attachments/assets/0881b544-0934-4487-915f-dc2186441931)
 # Vehicle List
-When you click "Show Vehicle List" all vehicles that the customer has will be lised.<br /><br />
+When you click "Show Vehicle List" all vehicles that the customer has will be listed.<br /><br />
 ![image](https://github.com/user-attachments/assets/9084da78-a03e-4db9-ad23-f818d1201f4b)<br /><br />
 <code style="color : red">Add Fuel:</code>You can add fuel to each of your vehicles.<br /><br />
 ![image](https://github.com/user-attachments/assets/86c38947-38c1-4c61-915a-e5fe2c2dcc85)<br /><br />
-Note: If you do not have a balance you cannot add fuel to your vehicle, firstly customer's budget need to be added.
-Otherwise you will get this error message<br />
+Note: If you do not have a balance you cannot add fuel to your vehicle, firstly customer budget needs to be added.
+Otherwise you will get this error message.<br />
 ![image](https://github.com/user-attachments/assets/1680dfd5-12c6-49b6-b2c5-a6c7acdff83b)
 # Show Budget
 When you add the customer for the first time ustomer's budget will be empty, so before adding fuel you need to add your customer budget.<br />